leonjza/frida-boot/course/3-chapter-3/channels.md

 # channels

-Let's update our tool so that we implement the previous excercises PIN brute forcer in `crypt` in our own python tool.
+Let's update our tool so that we implement the previous exercises’ PIN brute forcer in `crypt` in our own python tool.

 ```python
 import frida